-Each year, an information folder about the school and its offerings for the following year is forwarded to all South Australian schools in the broader metropolitan area, via email and in hard copy.
+Each year, information about the school and its offerings for the following year is forwarded to all South Australian schools in the broader metropolitan area, via email.

-Parents are provided with an Information Handbook, which contains information about all aspects of the schools' policies and operations.
+Parents are provided with information about all aspects of the schools' policies and operations and these are available on the school website.